Jairus313/ML_Practice/README.md

 This Repo consists all the basic Machine Learning I have learnt and practiced.

-There is also feature learning project with couple of algorithm implementation.
+There is also feature learning project with couple of algorithm implementation in project folder.